-Direct Entry to Year 2, 3 or 4
+Direct entry to Year 2, 3, or 4

-Direct entry to Year 2, 3 or 4 is only possible in exceptional circumstances and requires successful completion of Level 4 or Levels 4 and 5 of a compatible course.
+Direct entry to Year 2, 3, or 4 is only possible in exceptional circumstances, and requires successful completion of Level 4, or of Level 4 and 5, or of Levels 4, 5, and the Year Abroad, of a compatible course.
 Applicants will need to explain the desire to transfer with appropriate evidence of academic ability equivalent to the normal Level 4 entry requirements.
-All modules for the Level(s) studied elsewhere must be passed and we would ordinarily expect to see marks of 55% or above.
+All modules for the Level (s) studied elsewhere must be passed and we would ordinarily expect to see marks of 55% or above.
 If students are awaiting results any offer will be conditional

 Admission to Year 4 is rarely granted.
-It is the student's responsibility to ensure that the necessary paperwork is completed by the previous Institution that verifies the completion of equivalent Foundation Subjects required by the JASB for a Qualifying Law Degree.
+It is the student's responsibility to ensure that the previous Institution completes the necessary paperwork that verifies the completion of equivalent Foundation Subjects required by the JASB for a Qualifying Law Degree.